Transforming homelessness through skills, dignity & long-term life change

 Greetings, my name is Dr. Rick Wadsworth, a self-funded, self-directed homeless advocate and educator in Salt Lake City.
 I have spent nearly a year doing “man-on-the-street” interviews with the homeless to ascertain their needs, learn their struggles, understand their culture, and figure out where the gaps exist in government policy.
 What I have discovered is that the symptoms of homelessness are being addressed (i.e. lack of food & shelter) instead of the causes of it (i.e. childhood trauma, family dysfunction, poor role-models, incarceration, inability to manage emotions, drug addiction, etc.).
 As a result, many are stuck at the bottom and the problem only getting worse.

-Like each of us, the homeless need to understand their divine worth & potential and how to connect with their Higher Power in order to receive strength, drive, direction, and the ability to move ahead and succeed.
-This understanding—coupled with specific education and adequate wrap-around services—is necessary to reduce homelessness and create total life-transformation instead of merely satisfying the basic needs for food and shelter.
-If we only feed the stomach and not the brain and the spirit, then we are effectively keeping people on insufferable life-support.
+All of us need to understand our divine worth & potential and how to connect with our Higher Power (as we understand him) and receive strength, drive, perspective, and ability to move ahead and succeed.
+This understanding—coupled with specific education and wrap-around services—is fundamental to change because it transcends basic needs and creates purpose and vision for living—for ifwe only feed the stomach and not the brain and the spirit, then we are effectively keeping people on insufferable life-support.

 In order to fix homelessness, new channels of learning and insight must open up for all parties involved—the public, the politicians, and those living on the streets—and resources directed accordingly.
 Please join me in this critical venture to bless & save lives that are literally hanging in the balance because of freezing temperatures, violence, abuse, suicide and overdose.
 Keep reading & clicking and welcome aboard.